milpster/AN515-45-BIOS-UNLOCK-AND-RECOVERY/README.md

 I have assembled these infos here as it took me hours to get all this together and working.

-If you have anything to add or want to correct something, contact me at maximalintegerlinearpressure@protonmail.com
+If you have anything to add or want to correct something, contact me at maximalintegerlinearpressure at protonmail.com